CallBird Caps You at 50 Calls/Month on Their $49 Plan

 Your hours, services, common caller questions, booking rules, escalation procedures, and how you want leads handled.
 We've built agents for dental practices, law firms, HVAC companies, veterinary clinics, contractors, and more.

-A custom AI agent team trained on your specific business — not auto-generated from your homepage.
-Deployed on infrastructure you control.
-Your API keys, your phone numbers, your data.
+We build a custom AI agent team trained on your specific business — not auto-generated from your homepage.
+Test it with real calls for 30 days, no credit card required.

 The agents run 24/7.
-Answering calls, booking appointments, qualifying leads, texting you summaries.
-Running costs are roughly $40/mo paid directly to API providers — not to us.
+Answering calls, booking appointments, qualifying leads, texting you summaries. $30/mo for AI receptionist, $50/mo for the full agent team.
 No call caps.
 No feature gates.
-No monthly vendor fees.
+Cancel anytime.

 Common Questions